 Why Is Maximalism Happening?

-While the year 2020 was all about quarantines, isolation, and the necessity of not inviting friends or family inside the home, the next few years are expected to usher in a period of extravagant at-home entertaining as more Americans become vaccinated against COVID.
-This optimism, as the spread of the virus lessens, is evidenced by homeowners now seeking bright colors and whimsical designs for their walls, furniture, and lighting.
+While the pandemic was all about isolation, the next few years are ushering in a period of extravagant at-home entertaining and optimism that is evidenced by homeowners now seeking bright colors and whimsical designs for their walls, furniture, and lighting.

 How to Do It